Current Trends and Future Developments on (Bio-) Membranes

 Affiliations and Expertise

-Senior Researcher, Institute on Membrane Technology (ITM), Italian National Research Council (CNR), University of Calabria, Rende, Italy
+Institute of Membrane Technology, Italian National Research Council, ITM-CNR, University of Calabria, Rende, Italy

 Alberto Figoli